Exercise Overview

 Requirements:

-• Count and display the total number of primes found
+• Count and display the number of attempts when the user guesses correctly.

 Hints: